-Description: American Indian Studies (AIS) of the University of Wisconsin-Madison seeks to provide and maintain the highest levels of education, scholarship, leadership, and support to all students, staff, and faculty at the University.
+American Indian Studies (AIS) at the University of Wisconsin-Madison seeks to provide and maintain the highest levels of education, scholarship, leadership, and support to all students, staff, and faculty at the University.
 AIS offers a one-time, nonrenewable scholarship to students who are pursuing a Certificate in American Indian Studies.
 Applicants must have declared the certificate and need financial assistance.
 The scholarship is open to full-time undergraduate students for education-related costs such as tuition, books, childcare and transportation.
-The recipient must submit a short article on how the funds assisted their educational program.

-Criteria for Consideration: Applicants must be full-time undergraduate students pursuing a certificate in American Indian Studies who need financial assistance.
+Applicants must be full-time undergraduate students in need of financial assistance while pursuing a certificate in American Indian Studies.

-Award Requirements: Applicants must write a 250-word essay on your goals, achievements, reason(s) for pursuing a certificate in American Indian Studies, and your financial need.
+Applicants must write a 250-word essay on their goals, achievements, reason(s) for pursuing a certificate in American Indian Studies, and explanation of financial need.

 Email your essay to email@example.com.
 Write “Scholarship Application” in the subject line.